Welcome Bonuses

 Platinum (Requires ~500,000 Gold Coins wagered): Weekly bonus of 10-20 Sweeps Coins, ‘expedited’ redemptions (user logs show negligible difference vs Gold), phone support access.

 The math is brutal.
 To hit Platinum, you’re wagering the equivalent of $5,000-$10,000 in Gold Coin purchases (since you can’t wager Sweeps Coins to earn points at most platforms).
-The weekly bonuses sound generous until you factor in the 1x playthrough requirement and the fact that you’re locked into the platform’s ecosystem.
+The weekly rewards sound generous until you factor in the 1x playthrough requirement and the fact that you’re locked into the platform’s ecosystem.
 You can’t transfer Sweeps Coins to another casino.
 You can’t trade them.
 You redeem them for cash at the rate the operator sets, or they’re worthless.

-User logs from January 2026 show that Diamond VIPs at Crown Coins received a 50 Sweeps Coin bonus on New Year’s Day.
+User logs from February 2026 show that Diamond VIPs at Crown Coins received a 50 Sweeps Coin bonus on New Year’s Day.
 That’s $50 in redeemable value, but only if you wager it once and win.
 If you lose it on your first spin session, you’ve gained nothing.
 Meanwhile, you’ve spent months grinding to Diamond status, wagering hundreds of thousands of Gold Coins, and feeding the operator’s retention metrics.

 Is VIP Bonuses a legitimate site?